India queries Chinese app TikTok after call for ban by Hindu group

 “We take our responsibilities to this community seriously and welcome this opportunity to fully collaborate with the government to meet and exceed our obligations,” the spokesman said.

-TikTok features memes and music videos, with some clips showing youngsters, some scantily clad, lip-syncing and dancing to popular tunes.
+TikTok features meme and music videos, with some clips showing youngsters, some scantily clad, lip-syncing and dancing to popular tunes.
 Some Indian politicians and parents say the content is inappropriate, but the app’s popularity has still boomed.

 A senior government source told Reuters that TikTok and Helo need to answer the ministry’s questions by July 22, but it was too early to say whether the government was contemplating any sort of ban on the apps.